Ravi-Teja-Gochipatala/Python-100-days-of-code/Day01/Variables.md

 ## **Python Comments**

-- **Comments are helpful to document about the code, how it works, what is it’s importance and etc.**
+- **Comments are helpful to document the code, how it works, what its importance is, etc.**
 - **Python interpreter ignores Comments during program execution.**

 ### Python has two types of Comments

 ### i)Single-line Comments

-- **It start’s with # and used to comment line by line.**
+- **It starts with # and is used to comment line by line.**

 ### ii)Multi-line Comments

-- **it start’s with tripule double quotes  “”” ”””  or  tripule single  quotes ‘’’ ‘’’  and used to comment a block of text or paragraph.**
+- **It starts with tripule double quotes  “”” ”””  or  tripule single  quotes ‘’’ ‘’’  and used to comment a block of text or paragraph.**

 **The shortcut-key to Comment any number of lines is Ctrl + /**